 }

-Now you can add the code as per your functionality on this file and then click on the Save button to save the changes, finally click on the Test/Run button to test the Azure function if it is working fine or not.
-Now if we will try to run this Azure function to make sure it is working fine, click on the Test/Run button and then click on the Run button on the Input window.
+Now, you can add the code as per your functionality on this file and then click on the Save button to save the changes.
+Finally, click the Test/Run button to test the Azure function to see if it works.
+Now, if we try to run this Azure function to ensure it works fine, click the Test/Run button and then the Run button on the Input window.

-Now you can able to see the below logs that show the execution of the Azure Function on the specified time that is you can see the Azure trimmer function executed on each 5 minutes timeline.
+Now you can see the logs below that show the execution of the Azure Function on the specified time that is, you can see the Azure trimmer function executed on each 5-minute timeline.

 HTTP trigger

-As we have already discussed, the HTTP trigger is one of the simple and very useful triggers that are used to handle the HTTP requests and basically use to build the API or services that handle the HTTP requests.
+As we have already discussed, the HTTP trigger is a simple and very useful trigger used to handle HTTP requests and build the API or services that handle the HTTP requests.

-We have already created the Azure Function App, Now let’s create an HTTP-triggered Azure Function following the below steps.
-The Purpose of this Azure Function is When you will provide a value for the name parameter, it will validate with a regular expression and will show you whether the Output is a valid name or an invalid name.
+We have already created the Azure Function App.
+Now, let’s create an HTTP-triggered Azure Function following the below steps.
+The Purpose of this Azure Function is that When you provide a value for the name parameter, it will validate with a regular expression and show you whether the Output is a valid or invalid name.

 On the new function, select the HTTP trigger Azure function template.

-Now in the next window, Provide a name for the HTTP-triggered Azure Function and then choose the Authorization level as the function and then click on the Create Function to create the HTTP-triggered Azure function.
+In the next window, Provide a name for the HTTP-triggered Azure Function, choose the Authorization level as the function, and then click on the Create Function to create the HTTP-triggered Azure function.

 public static async Task<IActionResult> Run(HttpRequest req, ILogger log)